bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 - Supports editing the shooting time and location information of photos (Writes directly to the file Exif, very useful for organizing old photos.)

 Far surpasses all domestic cloud services **(1.
 Privacy and censorship issues; 2.
 Exif information will be modified)**, NextCloud, PhotoPrisma (user-unfriendly operation and no multi-user support), Pho.

+For specific strategies, please refer to [this article](/posts/how-do-i-manage-my-photos).

 ### Gitea